Atlanta Braves: 1871–1913

 The Cincinnati Red Stockings, formed in 1869, were the first openly all-professional baseball team but disbanded after the 1870 season.
 Manager Harry Wright and players moved to Boston, forming the Boston Red Stockings, a charter team in the National Association of Professional Base Ball Players (NAPBBP).
 Led by the Wright brothers, Ross Barnes, and Al Spalding, they dominated the National Association, winning four of five championships.
 The original Boston Red Stockings team and its successors can lay claim to being the oldest continuously playing franchise in American professional sports.

 The club was known as the Boston Red Caps when they played the first National League game in 1876, winning against the Philadelphia Athletics.
 Despite a weaker roster in the league's first year, they rebounded to secure the 1877 and 1878 pennants.
 Managed by Frank Selee, they were a dominant force in the 19th century, winning eight pennants.
-By 1898, the team was known as the Beaneaters and they won 102 games that season, with stars like Hugh Duffy, Tommy McCarthy, and "Slidin'" Billy Hamilton.
+By 1898, the team was known as the Beaneaters and had won 102 games that season, with stars like Hugh Duffy, Tommy McCarthy, and "Slidin'" Billy Hamilton.

 In 1901, the American League was introduced, causing many Beaneaters players including stars Duffy and Jimmy Collins to leave for clubs of the rival league.
-The team struggled, having only one winning season from 1900 to 1913.
+The team struggled, recording only one winning season from 1900 to 1913.
 In 1907, they temporarily dropped the red color from their stockings due to infection concerns.

 The club underwent various nickname changes until becoming the Braves before the 1912 season.
-The president of the club, John M. Ward named the club after the owner, James Gaffney.
-Gaffney was called one of the "braves" of New York City's political machine, Tammany Hall, which used a Native American chief as their symbol.
+The president of the club, John M. Ward, named the club after the owner, James Gaffney.
+Gaffney was called one of the "braves" of New York City's political machine, Tammany Hall, which used a Native American chief as its symbol.